Clock icon

 Recovery

 When the procedure is complete, we turn off the gas anesthetic.
 Your pet breathes pure oxygen until they start waking up.
-They are then transferred to a comfortable recovery area where they continue to be monitored.

 The Keys to Safe and Successful Anesthesia